-The National Comprehensive Cancer Network® (NCCN®) is an alliance of 25 of the world's leading cancer centers, working together to develop treatment guidelines for most cancers, and dedicated to research that improves the quality, effectiveness, and efficiency of cancer care.
+The National Comprehensive Cancer Network® (NCCN®), a not-for-profit alliance of 27 leading cancer centers devoted to patient care, research, and education, is dedicated to improving the quality, effectiveness, and efficiency of cancer care so that patients can live better lives.
 NCCN offers a number of programs to give clinicians access to tools and knowledge that can help guide decision-making in the management of cancer.

 The NCCN Guidelines® are a comprehensive set of guidelines detailing the sequential management decisions and interventions that currently apply to 97 percent of cancers affecting patients in the United States.
 In addition, separate guidelines provide recommendations for some of the key cancer prevention and screening topics as well as supportive care considerations.
 The NCCN Guidelines provide recommendations based on the best evidence available at the time they are derived.
 Because new data are published continuously, it is essential that the NCCN Guidelines also be continuously updated and revised to reflect new data and clinical information that may add to or alter current clinical practice standards.
 The intent of the NCCN Guidelines is to assist in the decision-making process of individuals involved in cancer care—including physicians, nurses, pharmacists, payers, patients and their families—with the ultimate goal of advancing patient care in the fight against cancer.

 The NCCN Guidelines are composed of several critical components, as follows: